mysterious-ben/intro-website/src/templates/blog/experimental_design.md

 - you'll have trouble estimating whether you have enough data for your experiment (see below); and
 - you'll likely spend more time on research and will be tempted to add new tests because you don't know when to stop.

 Note 1.
-In industry, you'll sometime get a research task without definite criteria of success.
+In industry, you'll sometimes get a research task without definite criteria of success.
 It's then up to you to make (at least) a rough estimate of what may count as success, based on your industry knowledge.

 Note 2.
 Having a baseline also helps to produce meaningful success criteria.
 A baseline can be human performance, results of a previous study or a simple model, either ML or rule-based.